Noah: The Advent of Grace

 *Cain, named after acquisition or getting; Cain minded.

-*God’s covenant relationship with mankind
+*Refers to God’s covenant relationship with mankind. **Not Deist but personal.

 The withdrawal of God unto man is now underway.
 Verse 4, “Giants in the earth” and “mighty men which were of old, men of renown,” these statements refer to men who conquer and ransack.
 Giants refer to an abnormal size, perceived as equally wicked to their proportion, a perversion of God’s plan for life.
 The phrase, “and also after that (v.4),” refers to a second irruption located primarily in the land of Canaan, ergo Anakites (Anak), Raphaim (Rapha), and the rest of the tribes of Canaan were all infected.
 These tribes were already in the land when Abraham began his journey from Haran.
 This renewal of perversion would later require the eradication of the Canaanite tribes.*

 The immutability of God never wavers, but His holiness may be affronted.
 At this time in history, mankind disdains everything godly.
 Having searched the hearts and minds of all other men and found them unredeemable, God’s favor points toward Noah.
 He is pure in his heritage, but what good would that do if he were not also a man after God?
-Noah is now the righteous remnant, set aside with bestowed grace.
+Noah is now the Righteous Remnant, set aside with bestowed grace.

 RIGHTEOUS REMNANT